 Source: Medicare.gov website – here

-Medicare gives coverage like wheelchairs, crutches and walkers, which are seen as medically necessary.
+Medicare gives coverage to equipment like wheelchairs, crutches and walkers, which are seen as “medically necessary”.

-For equipment which gets coverage, Original Medicare Part B typically covers 80 % of the cost of any durable medical equipment and you be responsible for your co-payment of 20%, and, if it applies, your annual policy deductible.
+For equipment which gets coverage, Original Medicare Part B typically covers 80 % of the cost of any durable medical equipment, and you will be responsible for your coinsurance of 20% of the medicare-approved price, and, if it applies, your annual policy deductible.

-The equipment that Original Medicare Part B won’t give any coverage to, is what it refers to as “comfort or convenience items“, such as shower chairs, air purifiers or a wigs.
+The equipment that Original Medicare Part B won’t give any coverage, is that which it refers to as “comfort or convenience items“, such as shower chairs, air purifiers or a wigs.

 Many times electric versions of equipment are all labelled as “convenience items” and not covered by Medicare, but the manual version may well be covered.